 Welcome to the PHW Collaborative.
 As our name states, we partner with faith communities as they seek to live more healthy, whole, abundant lives.
 We see the PHW Collaborative Pledge as a commitment to continuing a journey of putting faith into action.
 The congregations that have participated have done and are doing amazing work.
 We also facilitate connections and relationships between our congregations to share wisdom, provide support, and build a community around health and wholeness.
-We aim to recognize depth and sustainability in the good work that congregations of all sizes are doing not only to promote health but to live it out in their communities.
+We offer individual mini-grants and community mini-grants to congregations who have submitted a Collaborative Pledge and are doing much-needed work.* We aim to recognize depth and sustainability in the good work that congregations of all sizes are doing not only to promote health but to live it out in their communities.
 Will you join us?

 Re-imagining Health Ministries During COVID: How to keep Health Ministries Engaged